SuvarnaNarayanan/goshort/README.md

 # goshort
 Goshort is a URL link shortener with advanced features like click statistics while being GDPR compliant.

-I am writing a URL shortening service that lets me to shorten and track click statistics.
-Can you write me an openapi 3.0 spec so I could autogenerate server stubs from the api specification?

 # Requirements